maxCapote/CTF-01/README.md

 # Simple REST API CTF
 ## Description
 This is the first CTF challenge I'm providing in this style.
 It should be a simple one.
 Review the code, exploit the flaws, and read the flag from the protected mapping.
-There are a couple paths to victory, but do disregard the data that is plainly available in the .env and DataLoader files.
+There are a couple paths to victory, but do disregard the data that is plainly available in the .env and SampleData files.
 ## Requirements
 * docker desktop
 * java 17